 However, business consultant Nina Nixon feels strongly that the many advantages of an economic partnership agreement outweigh most, if not all, of the disadvantages and can strengthen a business’s overall health and bottom line.
 These advantages can include:

-- Strength in numbers.
 For some, facing setbacks is less formidable with a partner (or partners) than alone.
-Likewise, combining resources—financial and otherwise—can open up business opportunities and horizons that weren’t otherwise possible.
+Likewise, combining resources—financial and otherwise—can open up business opportunities and horizons that aren’t otherwise possible.
 For some, one is indeed the loneliest number.
 For others, solo is the right way to go.
 If this sounds familiar, you’ll want to keep that in mind when calculating your own pros and cons of partnership.

 If you’ve weighed the pros and cons of partnership and decide to explore the partnership route, there are many resources to help navigate the process.
 Don’t overlook the importance of professional legal and financial counsel; but at the same time, you can start researching the steps and decisions you’ll need to make along the way.

 One great place to begin: A wsj.com small business guide, How to Start a Business with a Partner.
 This is a must-read for anyone considering starting up with a partner—or even for small business owners thinking about bringing a partner into an existing operation.
 A key takeaway: No detail is too small to be spelled out ahead of time, and complete transparency, including in expectations, goals and values—is critical.